github/codeql/javascript/documentation/library-customization.rst

 ~~~~~~~~~~~~~~

 You can override ``AnalyzedNode::getAValue`` to customize the type inference.
 Note that the type
-inference is expected to be sound, that is (as far as practical) the abstract values inferred for a
+inference is expected to be sound, that is (as far as practical), the abstract values inferred for a
 data-flow nodes should cover all possible concrete values this node may take on at runtime.

-You can also extend the set of abstract values: to add individual abstract values that are
+You can also extend the set of abstract values.
+To add individual abstract values that are
 independent of the program being analyzed, define a subclass of ``CustomAbstractValueTag``
 describing the new abstract value.
 There will then be a corresponding value of class
 ``CustomAbstractValue`` that you can use in overriding definitions of the ``getAValue`` predicate.